its-idhem/IGCSE-CompSci-Lab/README.md

 * **Algorithm Snippets:** Pre-loaded examples of common algorithms like Linear Search and Bubble Sort.
 * **Syllabus Compliant:** Uses standard notation like `DECLARE`, `←`, and `OUTPUT`.

+*there is a limitation with the IDE's power because there is no backend*

 ### 2. Logic Gate Simulator
 A drag-and-drop workspace to build and test complex logic circuits.
 * **Full Component Library:** Includes AND, OR, NOT, NAND, NOR, and XOR gates.